VISER: Visually-Informed System for Enhanced Robustness in Open-Set Iris Presentation Attack Detection: Results

 \subsection{Answering RQ2: Does saliency-guided training outperform modern PAD solutions utilizing foundational models in open-set iris PAD?}

-When comparing the results of foundation models against XENT, the results are mixed.
-While DINOv2 + SVM-RBF showed improvement over XENT with an average AUROC of 0.048, both DINOv2 + LogReg and DINOv2 + SVM-Linear failed to improve the baseline.
-Similar to table \ref{tab:compact_auroc_grouped}, table \ref{tab:compact_apcer_at_bpcer_1} shows the same methods and their improvements above the D-NetPAD XENT baseline of APCER at BPCER at 1\% for each attack type left out and a final delta column summarizing the overall performance.
-When comparing the results of foundation models in this table, the results are poor.
-DINOv2 + LogReg was near even with XENT with an improvement of 0.0087 while DINOv2 + SVM-Linear and DINOv2 + SVM-RBF failed to improve the baseline.
-For the saliency-based methods, eye tracking methods showed better AUROC performance than segmentation masks and hand annotations as outlined in the previous section.
-When comparing the APCER at BPCER of 1\%, Segmentation Masks and Hand Annotations fail to improve over the baseline.
-Eye tracking methods however show strong improvement over XENT with De-noised Initial ET improving by \textbf{0.1063} and Full Eye Tracking, De-noised Full ET, and Initial Eye Tracking improving by \textbf{0.0888}, \textbf{0.0857}, and \textbf{0.0852} respectively.
-With eye tracking methods improving XENT APCER by 0.08 or greater and only DINOv2 + LogReg improving the baseline at all, the answer to \textbf{RQ2} is clear, \textbf{saliency-guided training using eye tracking heatmaps outperform foundation models in open-set iris PAD.}
+When comparing the results of foundation models in \ref{tab:compact_apcer_at_bpcer_1}, only three of the nine model configurations were able to surpass the XENT baseline, DINOv3 + CNN, DINOv3 + SVM-Linear, and SigLIP2 + CNN.
+When applying meta-analysis to these results in \ref{tab:combined_results}, the weighted average improves with pooled averages of \textbf{0.7680} for DINOv3 + CNN, \textbf{0.7731} for DINOv3 + SVM-Linear, and \textbf{0.7756} for SigLIP2 + CNN respectively compared to a pooled average of \textbf{0.7946} for XENT.
+For saliency-based methods, segmentation masks and all hand annotation configurations failed to surpass the pooled average AP/BPCER 1\% of XENT.
+Eye tracking methods however show strong improvement over XENT with the top four performing configurations for pooled AP/BPCER belonging to an eye tracking method and De-noised Initial ET recording the best pooled AP/BPCER at \textbf{0.6765}.
+With eye tracking methods improving XENT APCER by 0.0978 or greater and only three foundation model configurations improving the baseline at all, the answer to \textbf{RQ2} is clear, \textbf{saliency-guided training using eye tracking heatmaps outperform foundation models in open-set iris PAD.}